LEARNAcademy/syllabus/apartment-app/frontend/intro.md

 ---

-### 🏠 Challenge: Apartment App Endpoints and Validations
+### 🏠 Challenge: Apartment App React Configurations

 As a developer, I have been commissioned to create an application where a user can see apartments that are available for rent.
 As a user, I can see a list of apartments.
 I can click on an apartment listing and see more information about that apartment.
 As a user, I can create an account and log in to the application.
 If I am logged in, I can add an apartment to the list.
 As a logged in user, I can see a list of all the apartments as well as just the apartments I added.
 If my work is acceptable to my client, I may also be asked to add the ability to remove an apartment from the list as well as edit the apartment information.